-Step 1: Register the Accounting Practice
+Step 1: Register Your Accounting Practice

-Step 2: Establish Professional Liability Insurance
+Step 2: Purchase Professional Liability Insurance for CPAs

 A key requirement for your public accounting practice application is declaring your practice has professional liability insurance.
 CPA Ontario requires at least $1 million per claim for a one-member firm, $1.5 million per claim if your firm has two or three members, and $2 million per claim for four or more members.
 CPA Quebec requires insurance coverage of $1 million per claim.
 Several Canadian insurance providers offer accountant liability insurance coverage.
 As an accountant, you know it’s wise to shop around for the best rates and track record of service for the coverage you need.